Cancel anytime

 Key Offerings

-- Iron Ore: Rio Tinto is a leading producer of iron ore, accounting for a significant portion of global supply.
+- Iron Ore: Rio Tinto is a leading producer of iron ore, primarily supplying the Asian market.
+Market share fluctuates but consistently ranks among the top 3 globally.
 Competitors include BHP, Vale, and Fortescue Metals Group.
-Market share fluctuates based on production volumes and global demand, but is generally in the 15-20% range globally.
+The market share is estimated at 13% globally.

-- Copper: Rio Tinto mines and processes copper.
+- Copper: Rio Tinto mines and processes copper at various locations worldwide.
 Competitors include BHP, Freeport-McMoRan, and Glencore.
-Revenue numbers aren't typically broken down product by product.
+Copper sales contribute significantly to Rio Tinto's revenue.

 Market Dynamics